Analida's Ethnic Spoon

 What's so lovely about making arroz con leche is that you only need a few simple ingredients for it to come together.
 It's also a very flexible recipe if you're vegan or lactose intolerant!
 My recipe calls for regular milk, but you can use non-dairy milk or even canned coconut milk if you choose.
 Keep in mind, coconut cream is very rich and shouldn't be swapped for coconut milk.

-As far as rice goes, I recommend using medium grain rice.
-Short grain rice is too sticky and will naturally make the pudding too thick.
-In a pinch, you can use Arborio Rice because it absorbs liquids quickly but you need to be prepared to adjust your cooking methods and stay near the pot to add more liquid.
+As far as rice goes, I recommend using long-grain rice.
+Short-grain rice is too sticky and will naturally make the pudding too thick.
+In a pinch, you can use Arborio Rice because it absorbs liquids quickly, but you need to be prepared to adjust your cooking methods and stay near the pot to add more liquid.

-2. Place the rice in a large fine mesh colander and rinse with water until it runs clear.
+• Step 2: Place the rice in a large fine mesh colander

-4. Add the rice, cinnamon sticks and milk in a large soup pot or Dutch oven on medium heat.
-Stir to keep the rice to keep it from sticking to the bottom of the pot.
-You can stir a but less often at the beginning and more after about 30 minutes.
+• Step 4: Add the rice, cinnamon sticks, and milk to a large soup pot or Dutch oven on medium heat.
+Stir the rice to keep it from sticking to the bottom of the pot.
+You can stir a bit less often at the beginning and more after about 30 minutes.
 You will need to simmer for about 45 minutes to one hour until the rice is very soft.

-5. Once the rice is soft remove the cinnamon sticks.
+• Step 5: Once the rice is soft, remove the cinnamon sticks.

 Frequently Asked Questions

-• Can I make my rice pudding in a crockpot?
 You can!
-Make sure to check on it every 45 minutes if it's on high and give it a stir so it does not burn.
+Make sure to check on it every 45 minutes if it's on high, and stir it so it doesn't burn.

 Do you want to explore more Latin dessert recipes?
 One of my favorites is coconut flan that is a baked custard with a caramel sauce.
 Many family gatherings would likely include tres leches cake.
 If you are in a hurry, you can pick up some puff pastry at the store to make some pastelitos de guava that are easy to fill and bake.